 In 2003, Shapton published her first book of drawings, titled Toronto.
 From 2006 to 2008 Shapton contributed a regular travel column to Elle magazine, consisting of writing, photography and illustration.
 From 2008 to 2009, Shapton was the art director of The New York Times Op-Ed page.

 Leanne Shapton published Was She Pretty? in November 2008 and Important Artifacts and Personal Property from the Collection of Lenore Doolan and Harold Morris including Books, Street Fashion and Jewelry, in February 2009, with Sarah Crichton Books / Farrar, Straus & Giroux.
 She published The Native Trees of Canada with Drawn & Quarterly in November 2010.
 Shapton recently contributed a regular column to T: The New York Times Style Magazine's blog The Moment.
 In 2011 She posted an illustrated series titled "A Month Of..." to The New York Times opinion page website.

 Currently Shapton contributes a food and culture column to Flare Magazine.

 In 2012 Shapton published Swimming Studies with Blue Rider Press.
 It won the 2012 National Book Critic's Circle Award for autobiography,

 and was long listed for the William Hill Sports Book of the Year 2012.

-Sunday Night Movies, a book of paintings from movies, is forthcoming from Drawn & Quarterly, fall 2013.
+Sunday Night Movies, a book of paintings from movies, was published by Drawn & Quarterly, fall 2013.

-Shapton is currently working on Women In Clothes, a collaboration with Sheila Heti and Heidi Julavits, about how women dress, with Blue Rider Press.
+Shapton is currently working on Women In Clothes, a collaboration with Sheila Heti and Heidi Julavits, about how women dress, forthcoming September 2014.